 It’s also crucial to remember that most influencers have worked hard to cultivate a loyal and enthusiastic following.
 It’s no coincidence that these folks prefer to follow influencers over brands.
 Your audience couldn’t care less about that flashy advertisement for your latest product.
 They just care about the influencers’ thoughts.
 Don’t try to impose corporate norms and practices on your influencers.
-They own the audience, and they may walk away at any time, taking their followers with them.
+They own the audience, and they can walk away at any time, taking their followers with them.

 Unlike celebrities, influencers can be found anywhere.
 Anyone can be an influencer.
-Their massive online and social media followings are what makes them influential.
+Their massive online and social media followings are what make them influential.
 A well-known fashion photographer on Instagram, a well-read cybersecurity writer who tweets, or a recognized marketing executive on LinkedIn are all examples of influencers.
 There are prominent people in every industry—you simply have to look for them.
 Hundreds of thousands (if not millions) of people will follow these people.
 However, many influencers will appear to be average folks.

 In some situations, an influencer may only have a few thousand followers or even less.
 Nonetheless, the common factor that determines an influencer across the board is someone who has earned a reputation as a specialist in their profession.
 Influencers are the people to whom people turn for answers to their questions.
 They are the ones who create the most engaging social posts in their particular niches, depending on their realm of knowledge.
-They post the most enjoyable photos, create the most interesting movies, and moderate the most educational internet forums.
+They post the most enjoyable photos, create the most interesting videos, and moderate the most educational internet forums.